2006–07 National Premier League

 The 2006–07 National Premier League (known as the Wray & Nephew National Premier League for sponsorship purposes) was contested by the twelve teams in the top tier of association football in Jamaica.
 The season began on September 10, 2006 and ended on April 29, 2007.
 The league was split into a champions group and relegation group after 33 matches.
 Both groups then played five more matches within that group.

-Harbour View F.C. won the league to earn their 2nd National Premier League title in a 3-0 victory against Village United F.C.
+Harbour View won the league to earn their 2nd National Premier League title in a 3–0 victory against Village United.